-The Seventh Annual Art of the Car Concours® is scheduled for 10 a.m. to 4 p.m.
-Sunday, June 23, on the Kansas City Art Institute campus.
+The Eighth Annual Art of the Car Concours® is scheduled from 10 a.m. to 4 p.m.
+Sunday, June 22, 2014 on the Kansas City Art Institute campus.
 The event features more than 200 vintage, classic and special-interest vehicles, including cars, trucks, racing cars and motorcycles belonging to collectors from eight states.

 The Art of the Car Concours, a benefit for the KCAI scholarship fund, is growing in popularity and stature among vintage and classic collectors.
 The Concours is unique for its size and scale in having no formal judging and no classes of vehicles.
 The intention is to provide a wide range of very high-quality, original, vintage vehicles in an eclectic, informal setting, without the pressure of traditional Concours events.

 Share Art of the Car Concours photos on flickr

 Hundreds of photos of the 2013 Concours are now available on flickr.
 Visit www.flickr.com/groups/2237543@N24/?added=5.
 If you have photos you would like to share from this year’s event, please feel free to upload them to this site.